Pixel code

 CDRs play a pivotal role in various aspects of the telecommunications industry, ranging from billing and network management to fraud detection and compliance with legal regulations.
 These records provide a granular view of how telecommunications services are utilized, helping both service providers and end-users understand usage patterns and manage their communications effectively.

-Components of a Call Detail Record
+Components of a Call Detail Record: CDR full form

 1. Eligibility Criteria: Candidates interested in becoming an ADM usually need to meet specific eligibility criteria, which typically include educational qualifications and years of service in the administrative or civil services.